310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 {% endbubble %}

 {% bubble Shu %}
-…I will skip past the nerve you hit just now — I simply pity you at this point.
+…Forget being irritated — I simply pity you at this point.
 I will make this very clear to you: I do not plan to have faith in anyone but myself.

 I suppose if I *must* specify something, then I do have a longing towards muses.